-When a person is hired in any of the covered job classifications, the District shall notify that person that the POA is the recognized bargaining representative for the employee's representation unit and give the employee a current copy of these Terms.
-Once the POA notifies the District of the biweekly dues amount, that amount will remain the same and may only be changed once annually thereafter.
+When a person is hired in any of the covered job classifications, the District shall notify that person that the POA is the recognized bargaining representative for the employee's representation unit.
+The Visitor Services Department will notify the POA when a new Ranger joins the District.
+At that time, the Department will permit for 30 minutes of time, during the new Ranger's regular shift, to meet with a POA representative at the earliest available opportunity.
+The POA representative will receive paid release time.